 After a period of sustained outreach and a serious effort at immigration reform, President Bush was able to receive over 40% of the Hispanic vote.
-However, in recent years GOP support among Republicans has dropped by almost half.
+However, in recent years Republican support among Republicans has dropped by almost half.
 Given high rates of business start-ups, conservative values, etc. immigrants should find more of a home in the Republican Party, and we think President Bush was on the right track.

 The Republican Party is deeply divided on immigration reform.
 A recent PEW Research study shows found that 49% of “staunch conservatives” are in favor of immigration reform and 49% against, 58% of “main street Republicans” in support, and 66% of Libertarians support immigration reform including a path to legalization for unauthorized immigrants who pay fines, back taxes, etc.

 We believe only a very small percentage of Republicans are actually Nativists or extensively pander to Nativists, and the large majority of those opposed to immigration reform have been misled with bad statistics, myths, and sometimes outright lies.